bkutasi/r-jellycli/README.md

 - **Network Discovery**: Uses SSDP broadcasting to announce its presence on the network.
 - **Remote Control**: Stable session management and WebSocket support enables remote control capabilities via other Jellyfin clients.

+- **Playback Reporting**: Reports playback status (start, stop, progress, pause, volume) to the connected Jellyfin server, visible in the Jellyfin dashboard.
 ## Requirements

 - Rust toolchain (2021 edition or later)